-(d) Instructing and counseling a patient on physical and mental health, including diet, disease, treatment and normal growth and development.
+(d) Instructing and counseling a patient on physical and mental health, including diet, disease, treatment, and normal growth and development.

 (e) Assisting the supervising physician in a hospital or facility, as defined in s.
-50.01 (1m), Stats., by assisting in surgery, making patient rounds, recording patient progress notes, compiling and recording detailed narrative case summaries and accurately writing or executing orders under the supervision of a licensed physician.
+50.01 (1m), Stats., by assisting in surgery, making patient rounds, recording patient progress notes, compiling and recording detailed narrative case summaries, and accurately writing or executing orders.